 What is a Chemical Barrier for Termites?

 A Chemical Barrier is a termiticide-treated layer of soil surrounding and where applicable under a building.
-Surekil Pest Control has fully licensed and experienced Technicians able to install Chemical Barriers in accordance with the Australian Standard 3660.
+Surekil Pest Control has fully licensed and experienced Technicians able to install Chemical Barriers in accordance with AS 3660.2:2017 Termite Management Part 2: In and around existing buildings and structures.
 We use only the best termiticides available with active ingredients such as Bifenthrin and Fiprinol, depending on the application or your choice.

 How do Chemical Termite Barriers work?